-Signing into a school account Chrome on a Desktop Computer or Laptop
+Signing into a school account Chrome on a home Desktop Computer, Laptop or other device

 The linked PDF will explain how to sign into your school account on a Windows PC (or Apple computer).